Records: Ma'Khia Bryant's sister sought help before shooting - WTMJ

 The agency did not return a message seeking comment about the police records.
 The agency has called Bryant’s death “a tragic loss.”

-A funeral for the 16-year-old girl was underway Friday afternoon at the First Church of God in Columbus, where two other funerals were held in recent months for Black people shot and killed by police, including for Andre Hill.
+A funeral for the 16-year-old girl took place Friday afternoon at the First Church of God in Columbus, where two other funerals were held in recent months for Black people shot and killed by police.

+In attendance were all of Bryant’s family, as well as Columbus Mayor Andrew Ginther, U.S. Rep. Joyce Beatty, and Tamika Palmer, the mother of Breonna Taylor.
+The majority of mourners dressed in shades of blue, Bryant’s favorite color.
+The service was filled with screams of agony — a woman can be heard yelling, “Why did you leave us?” as she draped herself over Bryant’s open casket.

+Beatty, a Columbus Democrat and chair of the Congressional Black Caucus, was at the same church in January, speaking at the funeral of Andre Hill.

 Critics of police use of force and witnesses of Bryant’s shooting — including Bryant’s father and grandmother — have demanded to know why the officer didn’t use other tactics to stop Bryant short of shooting her, such as deploying a stun gun.